Vanier Canada Graduate Scholarship Program

 *Leadership will be assessed against the following personal and social skills: goal achievement, self management, integrity, other characteristics, social skills).
 Referees should address the student's leadership potential and elaborate on the impact of the activities and accomplishments mentioned in the self-assessment section.
 One reference letter must be written by someone who knows the student in a non-academic capacity.
 This letter should describe how the student has demonstrated, and will potentially continue to demonstrate, leadership.

-- students submit a Notice of Intent (NOI) to FGPS@wlu.ca by September 22, 2014 at 4:30 PM (NOI must include: a CV; all postsecondary education transcripts (copies accepted at this stage); a 300 word statement that identifies research and fit with intended Wilfrid Laurier University Advisor and a 300 word statement that highlights demonstrated leadership ability - refer to Selection Criteria section above)
+- students submit a Notice of Intent (NOI) to FGPS@wlu.ca no later than September 25, 2015, by 4:30 PM (NOI must include: a CV; all postsecondary education transcripts (copies accepted at this stage); a 300 word statement that identifies research and fit with intended Wilfrid Laurier University Advisor and a 300 word statement that highlights demonstrated leadership ability - refer to Selection Criteria section above)

 - FGPS will notify candidates by October 5, 2015, if their application will be supported